Digital Transitions

 So how do we build up social capital in remote-first or fully distributed organizations?
 What is the online equivalent of stopping by someone’s desk?

 Organizational Attention: Digital Work and Community Managers could be a new role in remote-first companies.
 Online collaboration works best in an incredibly well-run digital environment, where meetings always start on time and no one is ever stuck in a waiting room.
-This person could ensure agendas are monitored and take-aways and next steps are always sent on time.
+This person could ensure agendas are monitored and takeaways and next steps are always sent on time.
 They would also be responsible for maintaining trust in the community.
 What is and isn’t working?
 What new tools can we add to our collaboration toolboxes?
 Office hours, hangouts and both structured and spontaneous requests for feedback are all important to this person.
 They’ll be asking people “How do you think that went?”

 Build in serendipity: Small groups can hang out and cowork with each other in “video lounges.”
-Long meetings and workshops can take a page from cohort based courses and put people into “breakout rooms” to get random pairs of people reflecting and talking.
+Long meetings and workshops can take a page from cohort-based courses and put people into “breakout rooms” to get random pairs of people reflecting and talking.
 End your meetings early, whatever schedule you are on.
 You give people time for transitions or just a much needed bio break.
 Find ways to let people be vulnerable in a safe space.
 Whether talking about a new initiative, idea or at a company book club, when one person makes a disarming statement others are likely to reciprocate.

 New tools, new benefits: Zoom’s own research shows that women are more likely to prefer to take large meetings online (separate research shows women are more likely to get interrupted in meetings than men, and tools like raising virtual hands in large meetings help protect the speaker).
 Digital engagement can give us benefits far beyond convenience.